Luigib05/brain-mri-tumor-detection/README.md

 # brain-mri-tumor-detection
 This project explores brain tumor detection using transfer learning on MRI images.
-We compare the performance of two CNN architectures: VGG16 and EfficientNetB0
+We compare the performance of three CNN architectures: VGG16, EfficientNetB0 and LeNet

 # Brain MRI Tumor Detection